 There are two advantages to this technique.
 One is that it almost instantly does most of the required healing.
 Burns are open wounds, and notoriously vulnerable to infections and further damage.
 With a layer of new skin on top it’s protected right away, and the rest of the healing process can take place naturally.
 As well as that, the team have found that burns treated with their system show less inflammation, and heal with less scarring and contraction.

 So far this system isn’t ready for large-scale use, but early tests have shown promising results.
-If more trials are successful this could make a huge difference to burn patients – and there are many other potential uses.
+If more trials are successful printed skin could make a huge difference to burn patients – and there are many other potential uses.